kitajs/kitajs/packages/cli/README.md

   $ kita config [-c <value>] [--cwd <value>] [-r]

 FLAGS
-  -r, --[no-]raw  Prints a JSON string instead of a pretty printed object.
+  -r, --raw  Prints a raw JSON string instead of a pretty printed one.

 GLOBAL FLAGS
   -c, --config=<value>  Path to your kita.config.js file, if any.